 Meanwhile, I had started rock climbing.
 It took a while but in a couple of years, I had reached a point where I was climbing some climbs of similar difficulty to the easiest routes in Hard Rock.
 It was getting time to test the ambition.

 So, one day in early summer, I found myself tying onto my ropes at the bottom of North Crag Eliminate.
 The first few pitches flew by, even the infamous yew tree up which you scrambled to a rather battered nose cone.
 You started the tree swaying and at the critical point you stood up and, using the momentum from the sway, you grabbed some big holds and swarmed up to an exposed ledge.

 The next bit was THE pitch.
 I stepped up onto a narrow ramp and teetered along it to the end.
 The cliff disappeared around a corner.
 THAT corner from the photo.
 I reached over for a large hold then stepped onto the prow, then peered around the arete.

 I have rarely been so disappointed.

 There was a line of enormous holds leading leftwards across the wall.
 Beneath were one or two small but decidedly welcoming footholds.
 Instead of rushing like Ed Grindley was supposed to be doing, I stepped delicately across, completely in balance and found myself in a comfortable niche.
+(Grindley has his right hand on a hold at the bottom of the heart shaped niche.)
 No reaching for distant footholds, no crossing my arms.
 I even had time to look around and enjoy the exposure.
 (Yes, I know, but climbers are peculiar like that.)
 The climb to the top was a bit puzzling but I was soon up, pulling the ropes through for Pete to follow me.